grandyang/StereoCapture/QtStereoCapturePGR/README.txt

 This software is designed for stereo-pair images or videos capture, which works on all USB, Point Grey Research (PGR) cameras, or other IEEE-1394b (FireWire) digital cameras as well as microscope.
 It has a user-friendly graphical user interface (GUI) with many practical functions that can capture image sequences or video streams.
 This software reduces the work of data acquisition, and makes the procedure more flexible and efficient.

-Need to install PGR FlyCapture SDK https://www.ptgrey.com/flycapture-sdk
+Need to install PGR FlyCapture SDK https://www.ptgrey.com/flycapture-sdk.
+(If downloded version not working, please try the one I provided here FlyCapture2.6.3.4_x86.exe)

 Watch the Demo: https://my.vanderbilt.edu/xiaochen/archives/75